Emotional Support Animal (Policy SW-38)

 Care and Supervision of Emotional Support Animal

-The individual with the disability who has requested an accommodation of an ESA and received approval of said accommodation is the “owner.”
+The individual with the disability who has requested an ESA accommodation and received approval for said accommodation is the “owner.”
 The care, supervision, and custody of the ESA are the sole responsibility of the owner.
-The owner is required to ensure the animal is well cared for at all times.
-Any evidence of mistreatment or abuse may result in the immediate removal of the animal and/or discipline for the owner.
-The owner must be in full control of the ESA at all times.
-The ESA must be maintained (e.g., kept clean, free from fleas and/or ticks, etc.) by its owner and may not create safety hazards for other people.
+The owner must ensure the animal is well cared for.
+Any evidence of mistreatment or abuse may result in the immediate removal of the animal and/or disciplinary action against the owner.
+The owner must always be in full control of the ESA.
+The ESA must be maintained (e.g., kept clean and free of fleas and/or ticks) by its owner and may not pose safety hazards to other people.

-The owner must abide by current city, county, and state ordinances, laws and regulations pertaining to licensing, vaccination, care, leashing, and other requirements for animals.
+The owner must abide by current city, county, and state ordinances, laws, and regulations pertaining to animal licensing, vaccination, care, leashing, and other requirements.
 It is the owner’s responsibility to know and understand these ordinances, laws, and regulations.
-The College has a right to require documentation of compliance with such ordinances, laws, and regulations, which may include a vaccination certificate.
-The College reserves the right to request documentation showing the animal has been licensed.
+Clarkson College has the right to require documentation of compliance with such ordinances, laws, and regulations, which may include a vaccination certificate.
+Clarkson College reserves the right to request documentation showing the animal has been licensed.

-The owner is required to clean up after and properly dispose of the animal’s waste in a safe and sanitary manner.
-The College retains the right to designate a particular area for the ESA to relieve itself and/or for the disposal of its waste.
+The owner must clean up after the animal and properly dispose of its waste in a safe and sanitary manner.
+Clarkson College retains the right to designate a specific area for the ESA to relieve itself and/or dispose of its waste.

-The student or legal guardian, not the College, is financially responsible for any and all actions of the animal involving bodily injury or property damage.
-This includes but is not limited to, any replacement of furniture, carpet, window, or wall covering as well as cleaning costs considered above normal and reasonable for the living facility.
-The student is strongly encouraged to maintain liability insurance coverage for the ESA, in order to protect the student from the risk of significant legal and financial liability.
+The student or legal guardian, not Clarkson College, is financially responsible for all actions by the animal that result in bodily injury or property damage.
+This includes, but is not limited to, any replacement of furniture, carpet, window, or wall covering as well as cleaning costs considered above normal and reasonable for the living facility.
+The student is strongly encouraged to maintain liability insurance coverage for the ESA to protect the student from significant legal and financial liability.
 The student will, in all cases, be held financially responsible for the actions of the ESA, including in any incident where the ESA causes bodily injury to another person, regardless of whether the ESA has obtained insurance coverage.

-If a student chooses to replace an existing ESA with a different ESA, the student must file a new request and comply with all terms and conditions herein specified.
+If a student chooses to replace an existing ESA with a different one, the student must file a new request and comply with all specified terms and conditions.

-The owner may not leave an ESA overnight in student housing to be cared for by any individual other than the owner.
+The owner may not leave an ESA overnight in student housing for care by anyone other than the owner.
 The owner is responsible for ensuring that the ESA is contained, as appropriate, when the owner is not present during the day while attending classes or other activities.
-The owner is responsible for ensuring that the ESA is contained, as appropriate, when environmental services, facilities and/or residence hall staff is present in the residence.
-The owner must provide the name and contact information of a person who is willing and able to take the ESA in the event of an emergency.
+The owner is responsible for ensuring that the ESA is appropriately contained when environmental services, facilities, and/or residence hall staff are present in the residence.
+The owner must provide the name and contact information of a person willing and able to take the ESA in an emergency.

 Visitors in Student Housing

-The College’s responsibility for ESAs applies only to currently enrolled students.
+Clarkson College’s responsibility for ESAs applies only to currently enrolled students.
 All other personnel or individuals (e.g., guests) are not allowed to bring ESAs into residence halls.
-This includes day visitations, overnight stays, or weekend visits, despite receiving approval from roommates.
+This includes day visits, overnight stays, or weekend visits.

 Request for Emotional Support Animal in Student Housing